-To support the social and emotional wellbeing and personal development of all students, the Director of Pastoral Care works in effective collaboration with our Pastoral Team which consists of six Year Level Coordinators, two Counsellors and our Learning Enrichment Coordinator.
+To support the social and emotional well-being and personal development of all students, the Director of Pastoral Care works in effective collaboration with our Pastoral Team, which consists of six Year Level Coordinators, two Counsellors and a Learning Enrichment Coordinator.
 Students are part of a homeroom, led by two homeroom teachers who work in partnership to provide a constant level of care.
-Our students are known and valued and our strong support network works effectively to promote this.
+Our students are known and valued and a strong support network works effectively to promote this.

 Particular attention is paid to students as they first enter the Loreto community to ensure they are supported as they develop a sense of belonging and connectedness.
 A coordinated Personal Development program caters for different levels of maturity and the range of student interests and needs.